Peerlist Blog

 How To Transfer Data Between Docker MongoDB Instance?

-MongoDB data dump and restore from docker instance to local machine and vice-versa.
+How to take mongoDb data dump and restore it from a docker instance to your local machine and vice-versa.

 Ankit Bansal